jacobfeder/axisfifo/README.md

 See fifo-test.c for more detailed usage code and to test functionality/throughput of your FIFO.

-See fifo-test-eth.c for more detailed usage code and to test poll() and non-word boundary writes.
+See fifo-test-eth.c provided for simple echo server demo using the fifo.

 See axis-fifo.txt to see example device tree entry.